Mission Anabaino Executive Director

 Biography:

 Rev. Graham was raised in Atlanta, GA.
-After graduating from the University of Georgia, and a brief stint in business, he served seven years in campus ministry (four as Campus Director) and five years as the project director of an inner city ministry in Atlanta.
+After graduating from the University of Georgia.
+After a brief stint in business, he served seven years in campus ministry (four as Campus Director) and five years as the project director of an inner city ministry in Atlanta.

 Transitioning to the north, he received his M. Div. from Gordon-Conwell Theological Seminary and started a campus ministry at Gordon College.
-After serving as interim pastor at a church in Boston for a year, he relocated to New Haven CT where he received a S.T.M degree from Yale University.
+After serving as interim pastor at a church in Boston for a year, he relocated to New Haven CT where he received a S.T.M degree from Yale University in Americqn Religious History.

-While still a student at Yale, he taught confessional theology to a group of young professionals and graduate students.
+While still a student at Yale, he taught a confessional theology to a group of young professionals and graduate students.
 Little did he know that God’s providence would call upon him to plant a church in New Haven shortly after graduation.
-Since then Rev. Graham has served the Yale-New Haven community for more than 25 years and helped to plant three sister churches in Southern New England.
-Most recently, Mission Anabaino is the missional initiative to build a multi-congregrational church movement in greater New Haven together with a global church planting movement committed to a Total Christ spirituality and church practice.
+Since then Rev. Graham has served the Yale-New Haven community for over 33 years while overseeing the plantning of three mission churches in Southern CT.

-For over 15 years Rev. Graham has taught Reformed Missional Ecclesiology at Gordon-Conwell Theological Seminary and the Yale School of Divinity.
+Dr. Graham has taught Reformed Missional Ecclesiology at Gordon-Conwell Theological Seminary and the Yale School of Divinity and speaks in various conferences dedicated to mission in post-Christendom contexts especially.

 His interests include dog training, boating (Long Island Sound and Adirondacks) and spending time at his 120-acre Adirondack camp (Upstate, NY) with family.

-Rev. Graham and his wife Lisa reside in New Haven, CT and enjoy time with their grown children, Stephen (wife Meghan), Nathan, and Anna.
+Rev. Graham and his wife Lisa reside in New Haven, CT and enjoy time with their grown children and grandchildren.